P6000/ASIGNMENT/README.md

 (Mozilla Developer Network, 2023).

   9. ## Pseudo-Classes
    - Hover effects for nav links and buttons.
+     10. ## Comment
+     -comment are also added.

 10. ## Testing